oVirt/ovirt-ansible/roles/ovirt-permissions/README.md

-oVirt permissions
+oVirt Permissions
 =================

-This role setup oVirt permissions.
+The `ovirt-permissions` role is used to set up oVirt permissions.

 Requirements
 ------------